Best Whole-Home Battery Backup Systems (2026)

 Pick Powerwall 3 if: you're installing new solar + storage and want Tesla's app and the highest continuous output.

-Pick FranklinWH aPower 2 if: you're retrofitting existing solar, want a longer warranty + LFP, or plan to integrate a generator.
+Pick FranklinWH aPower 2 if: you're retrofitting existing solar, want the longer warranty and more usable capacity, or plan to integrate a generator.

 EcoFlow DELTA Pro Ultra vs Anker SOLIX F3800